pongki00/Internship-Checklist/README.md

-# Internship-Checklist
+# Internship-Guideline
-Hey there, there is a checklist up there, which you can download as a reference to guide for you to check what you have done.
+Hey there, there is a checklist and 1 week email template up there, which you can download as a reference to guide for you to check what you have done.
 If there is any mistake or anything that I have missed out, please PM me.
 Download it as ZIP and use it as you wish.

 ## Before you get an intern
 1. Send your **CV and Cover letter** to your mentor (ask him/her to review)